Profile | Curriculum Vitae

-Denis Trapido is Assistant Professor of Management and Organization.
-Prior to joining the UW Bothell School of Business, Prof. Trapido was on the faculty of the Paul Merage School of Business at the University of California, Irvine.
+Denis Trapido is Associate Professor of Management and Organization.
+Prior to joining the UW Bothell School of Business, Professor Trapido was on the faculty of the Paul Merage School of Business at the University of California, Irvine.
 He received his Ph.D. from Stanford University in 2008.

 2008 Ph.D. in Sociology, Stanford University